Cornwall disabled row councillor Collin Brewer urged to go

-In an interview following his re-election earlier this month, he apparently also linked disabled children to farmers killing deformed lambs.'Out of context'
+In an interview following his re-election earlier this month, he apparently also linked disabled children to farmers killing deformed lambs.

 Mr Wood, leader of the Independent group on the Liberal Democrat-Independent controlled authority, spoke outside the council headquarters in Truro where protesters called for Mr Brewer to step down.

 In 2011, Mr Brewer, an independent councillor, told a charity worker "disabled children cost the council too much money and should be put down".

 Cornwall Council is investigating Mr Brewer's remarks to see if there has been a breach of its members' code of conduct.